“We assess all of our recommendations independently. If you make a purchase through the links we provide, we may earn a commission.”

 Pros

-- ✔ Large capacity (10 cups cooked rice)
+• ✔ Large capacity (10 cups cooked rice)—perfect for family meals and meal prep

-- ✔ Easy to clean stainless steel interior
+• ✔ Easy to clean stainless steel interior that resists stains and odors

 Cons

-- ✘ Takes a bit longer to cook large batches
+• ✘ Takes longer to cook large batches (expect 45-50 minutes for a full pot)

 Tiger JBV-A10U 5.5-Cup Stainless Steel Rice Cooker